ThatGuyGilby/OpenWeatherMap/README.md

 > - [Project Management](#Project-Management)

 ## Summary
-> This program is a test framework for the Open Weather API where it makes an API call
+> This program is a test framework for the Open Weather API.
+The test frame work makes an API call
+> and retrieves an API (HTTP) response and retrieve a JSON file, which will then be
-> and retrieves the JSON Objects within the JSON file and convert the response into a Data Transfer Object
+> converted into a Data Transfer Object by accessing each values of the JSON Objects inside the JSON file.

 ## Dependencies
 > + JUnit Jupiter - For unit testing